-This option also permits the import of a dump created without the use of the ocimds option into a MySQL HeatWave Service instance.
+From MySQL Shell 8.0.23, this option also permits the import of a dump created without the use of the ocimds option into a HeatWaye Service instance.

+handleGrantErrors:

+[ abort | drop\account |

+ignore ]

-handleGrantErrors: abort|drop\account| ignore The action taken in the event of errors related to GRANT or REVOKE errors.
+The action taken in the event of errors related to GRANT or REVOKE errors.